Sim-to-Real Transfer for Muscle-Actuated Robots via Generalized Actuator Networks

-In the following, we propose two losses to train the GeAN via supervised learning.
-A \emph{torque loss} that directly measures errors in torque space and a \emph{position loss} that passes the torques through the simulator to compute the difference between predicted and true next position.
+In the following, we propose two losses to train the GenAN via supervised learning: a \emph{torque loss} that directly measures errors in torque space and a \emph{position loss} that passes the torques through the simulator to compute the difference between the predicted and true next position.
 We refer to the networks trained with these losses as \emph{Torque GenAN} and \emph{Position GenAN}, respectively.